mertcihankurel/mcihadkurel/README.md

 I enjoy building niche websites as a freelancer with the latest modern technologies.

-Fullstack developer with primary focus on Node + React + Next.js
+I'm a Fullstack developer with primary focus on Node + React + Next.js

 - 🔭 I’m currently working on https://github.com/mcihadkurel/sportslink repo
 - 🌱 I’m currently learning Next.js and Typescript
 - 🌆 I love dancing 🕺 travelling 🚶 and cooking 🧁

 🧰 ToolBox